esperanca/personal_website/src/posts/weeknote-030.md

 One is my therapist, Elena.
 A lovely and competent professional who took good care of me and introduced me to ACT - Acceptance And Commitment Therapy.

 The other one is Helena Araújo Vieira, my aunt.
 She is a philosopher and one of the smartest person in the world.
-And I can’t wait to discuss philosophy with her again and argue why Karl Popper is an idiot.
+And I can’t wait to discuss philosophy with her again and argue why Karl Popper is bonkers.

 ## Healthcheck